Commissioned and funded by the South Hobart Progress Assocation.

 Written by award-winning Historian and author Alison Alexander, this book brings the history of South Hobart to life through the stories of its residents – convict women at the grim female factory; gentlefolk who inhabited grand mansions; publicans who tried to keep their unruly patrons in check; a cricketer whose run record has never been broken.
 South Hobart produced woodcutters, shopkeepers, artists, nurses, eccentrics, war heroes, and a fair assortment of villains.

-Available from Mark on Macquarie, Hobart City Council, Fuller’s Bookshop and Dymocks.
+Available from Mark on Macquarie, Hobart City Council, Fuller’s Bookshop, Dymocks and Hobart Bookshop.